ThoraHagen/Encyc-Transformation/README.md

-# Encyc-Transformation
+# Encyclopedia Transformation

-XSLT files transforming the custom markup of historical German encyclopedias to (slightly modified) TEI Lex-0 markup.
+XSLT files documenting all transformations done to the original encyclopedia corpus.
+The original encyclopedia corpus can be found [here](-following soon-) while the transformed corpus can be found [here](-following soon-).